lifedup/password-validation/README.md

 # Password validation
-Typescript password validation functions that will be turned into a package one day.
+Non-standard but needed typescript password validation functions.

 Promote harder to breach and easier to remember passwords.
 Create very strict but easy to follow validation rules that most users won't even know the depth of the rules.